landonf/TrapRDTSC/README.md

 on Mac OS X/x86-64.

-This is primarily useful when reverse engineering software that uses rdtsc to detect external instrumentation by comparing rdtsc measurements and taking alternative/non-viable execution paths when -- as is likely to occur when tracing with a debugger -- too much time has passed.
+This is primarily useful when reverse engineering software that uses rdtsc to detect external instrumentation.

-In addition to rdtsc's use in malware [malware](https://www.f-secure.com/weblog/archives/00002067.html), it is most notably also employed by Apple's iCloud service client code as a means to hinder reverse engineering and ultimately re-implementations of the key exchange and client identification mechanisms.
+In addition to use in malware [malware](https://www.f-secure.com/weblog/archives/00002067.html), rdtsc is employed by Apple's iCloud service client code as a means to hinder reverse engineering and ultimately re-implementations of the key exchange and client identification mechanisms.